CorbinFoucart/PythonForMATLABUsers/README.md

 }
 ```

-chances are, your path to the python binary or "language are incorrect.
+chances are, your path to the python binary or "language" are incorrect.
 You can manually fix them
 and save the file.
 Reactivate your virtualenv, run `jupyter notebook` again and restart the kernel.